 Under EBF, no district loses money, and, as new state dollars become available, they flow first to the school districts that need them the most.
 These districts are described as the “most underfunded” or the “furthest from adequacy.”
 If Springfield doesn’t increase the education budget, additional funds do not flow through to school districts that fiscal year.
 So, fulfilling the promise of evidence-based funding depends on whether the state budget includes more funds for education each and every year.

 Springfield has come through nearly every year since EBF passed.
 It allocated $350 million in new State dollars to EBF for fiscal years 2018 and 2019 and $375 million for fiscal year 2020.
 After the COVID-19 pandemic left the State’s budget in tatters, Springfield provided Illinois schools with flat funding for fiscal year 2021, avoiding cuts that many feared while also pausing the progress of closing the funding gap.

 Districts across Illinois are investing their EBF funds to improve learning and restore cuts that they endured after years of underfunding.
 Learn more from five districts across Illinois and their experience with EBF in our Evidence-Based Funding Works video series.

 This is great progress, but we have a long way to go until every Illinois student attends an adequately funded school.
 Even after three years of increased investments, the model still falls $6.8 billion short of full funding, leaving 330 school districts funded below 70% of adequacy.

-Funding equity in Illinois would fundamentally propel forward if voters decide in November 2020 to amend the constitution to allow for a fair tax.
 Another huge step towards equity would be addressing the other major inequity in school funding still remaining -- how employer costs for teacher pensions are handled.

 There are four components to the evidence-based funding formula.